Meet Simon

 My Vision

 My focus is on creating a safe, nurturing and caring environment that facilitates self-exploration.
 I hope to support my clients in finding balance, purpose, and joy in life.
-The current imbalance may be in the area of professional life, interpersonal relationships, self-care, parenting, or as is the case with most of us, in synthesizing all of these areas into a congruent whole.
+The goal may be to create balance in the area of professional life, interpersonal relationships, self-care, parenting, or as is the case with many of us, in synthesizing all of these areas into a congruent whole.
 As a therapist, I support, empathize, challenge, and hold space for deeper self-reflection.

 As a human being and a therapist, I believe that a sense of imbalance in life and a lack of connection can lead to anxiety, depression, and generally rob us of feelings of well-being and joy.
 Together we will explore your sense of self, challenge unhelpful and unhealthy beliefs about yourself, and envision a life of balance and joy.